akosgarai/shopping-register/README.md

 Stores the addresses
 - Id
 - Timestamps (create, update)
 - Raw - the fixed value extracted from the image.
-It will be used for calculating levenshtein distances
+It is used for calculating levenshtein distances

 ### Company